HamzaSusic/Shopping-List-App/README.md

 ## Description

-The Tacta Internship Project is a full-stack web application that displays a pre-populated list of shoppers (5) and shopping items (5).
+This is a full-stack web application that displays a pre-populated list of shoppers (5) and shopping items (5).
 Users can create shopping lists for each shopper, with the limitation that each item can only appear in a maximum of three lists.

 ## Installation